13 things to do during self-quarantine

 Taking time to invest in your mental health is always a good idea so take the opportunity of self-isolation to practice better habits now and benefit from an objective improvement in your overall well being as things return to normal.

 As Coronavirus spreads, borders close and more governments implement lockdown measures to contain its spread, it's natural to focus on yourself and your loved ones first.

 That said, the ongoing pandemic also presents a great opportunity to strengthen community ties and give something back to those most in need either through volunteering your time or simply spreading a little joy to ease the burdens of those around you.

 In addition to the health benefits, volunteering provides a sense of purpose.
-That's one of the reasons why so many people volunteer with Worldpackers overseas!
+That's one of the reasons why so many people volunteer with Worldpackers overseas and one reason why you should volunteer!
 The fulfilling feeling of giving back and contributing to society is unparalleled.